cailleach1310/ares-d6system-plugin/plugin/help/en/rolls.md

 ## Spending a Fate Point
 `roll/fate <ability with optional modifiers>` - You can spend a fate point to double the result of a roll.

+## Spending a Character Point
+`roll/cp <ability with optional modifiers>` - You can spend a char point to add a +1D modifier to your roll.

 ## Rolling for Another Character
 `roll <name>/<ability with optional modifiers>` - You can trigger a roll for another character.
-Fate won't work in this mode.
+Fate or char points can't be used in this mode.

 ## NPC Rolls
 `roll <number of dice>+<modifier>` - For NPC rolls, you'll need to specify the total number of dice and pips for their roll, for example 'roll 2d+1'.